 Python-Eye Twist has a texture that blends with the skin, the waterproof formula of the Phyto-Eye Twist is the result of the latest make-up innovations for remarkable performances: creamy to the touch, glides on perfectly, incomparable adhesion and softness.

 Phyto-Eye Twist is playful and perfect for those on the move as it does not require sharpening and can be taken anywhere.
 It is applied in an ultra-practical stroke, guaranteeing an intense result and a quick application without smudging.

-For me to be able to sit in backstage and see how this versatile pencil works was amazing, and I have to say that I had the opportunity to learn a lot by the hands of the Makeup artists who helped the fashion class to accomplish the last touches on the models.
+For me to be able to sit backstage and see how these versatile pencil works were amazing, and I have to say that I had the opportunity to learn a lot by the hands of the Makeup artists who helped the fashion class to accomplish the last touches on the models.

 The fashion class at the University of Applied Arts Vienna in Austria is the only school with a Major university diploma in Fashion Design and is now one of the major European schools of contemporary fashion.

 Since the early 1980s, the professors at the Fashion Class have been internationally popular fashion designers like Karl Lagerfeld, Jil Sander, Vivienne Westwood, Helmut Lang, Raf Simons, Viktor & Rolf, Bernhard Willhelm or – as at present – Hussein Chalayan.

 Over the years Chalayan has partnered with many artists, musicians and actors among others, he also designed costumes for the London Dance Theatre Saddlers Wells and he has also collaborated with Swarovski.
 This visionary designer is able to merge technology, politics and architectural forms in runway shows that soften the line between art and fashion.